 For therir energy to thrive it is really important to see the situation from a higher perspective and see the full picture of what is going on or of their environment as this is soothing for them.
 This may look like having an attic room where they work or retreat or their bedroom is there, living in a high rise, or sitting by a window or a high up balcony where they can observe or have a vast view.
 People watching is soothing for them also.
 They look to be tucked in, having a sense of remoteness and intimacy, and yet still have access to the big picture and to other people.
 Open spaces may be soothing for them as they settle their being and engage their body’s intelligence.
 This could mean living out in the countryside, having a cottage or having mountain/cottage vacations or breaks, hiking or walking in parks daily, or even simply organizing their home with an open floor plan.
 It may also be a fun exercise for them to try experiecing themselves through heights, and higher perspectives with learning new things or challenging their perceptions with new concepts and ideas.

 Valley people need to engage and share their ideas with others, and to have and live in thought provoking spaces.
 They can still live in the middle of nowhere, but they need access to information – which nowadays can be virtual or through a blog.
 There is also an acoustic quality here, which means that sound, words and your voice are important.
 Valleys traditionally are open flat spaces, so 1. you can see everything, and 2. there is an echo in deep valleys.
 So perhaps you like hearing people talking or having the tv or the radio on or just hearing sounds in the distance – all of which are soothing to you, regardless of whether or not your participate in these conversations.
 It is also soothing for you to fall asleep to an audio storybook or listening to waves etc. If you feel stressed, turning on the tv or browsing the internet or watching a movie or a reality show calms your energy – because it is almost like you need voices and sounds around you, even if you remain detached from you.
 You probably have a sharp sense of hearing, so be mindful of not having sound too loud.
-Even if you are an introvert, you need information sharing and multitasking by reading few articles at a time while also having a movie on; and while for most people this may sound non-sensiscal, for you it is actually soothing.
+Even if you are an introvert, you need information sharing and learning new things.
+Many with the valley environment love multitasking and can be found reading a few articles at a time while also having a movie on; and while for most people this may sound non-sensical, for you it might actually be soothing.

 Valley environments can be either narrow or wide.
 If narrow – you prefer narrow streets, narrow spaces or long corridors, where you can engage in one-on-one conversations with people, rather than large crowds and open spaces.
 The important thing is that you are taking in sound in a direct way, from a source you can see, which means that it is focused and intentional on one person.
 You prefer more intimate and deeper and meaningful conversations.
 If you are a wide valley environment, then you are more inclined towards bigger and more social spaces and conversations; and you prefer sound coming from far away, from many people or dispersed.
 Wide valleys can literally prefer living in actual valleys and natural landscapes.